 Tim Weiss is an Assistant Professor in the Department of Management and Entrepreneurship at the Imperial College London.
-His research programme sits at the intersection of entrepreneurship and society, analysing the changing nature of entrepreneurship and its social effects.
+His research programme sits at the intersection of organizational theory and entrepreneurship, analysing the changing nature of entrepreneurship and its effects on society.
+His research has been published in leading organization and management journals, and has been covered by key outlets in the business press.

 Assistant Professor Tim Weiss